AntonioAlegriaH/antonioalegria.io/content/posts/bivariate-choropleth-map-how-to-with-google-trends-data/index.md

 3. Once you find your topic on Wikidata, scroll down or use `cmd+f` to search for **"Google Knowledge Graph ID"**.
 4. Copy the code associated with your topic and save it in your script.

-For example, let's consider the topic "Barbie" as an example: B[arbie on Wikidata.](https://www.wikidata.org/wiki/Q55436290#P2671).
+For example, let's consider the topic "Barbie" as an example: [Barbie on Wikidata](https://www.wikidata.org/wiki/Q55436290#P2671).
 The Google Knowledge Graph ID for the upcoming **Barbie Film** is **/g/11bytn60s0**.
 With this code, we can now extract the data accurately.

 As you can see, using the Google Knowledge Graph ID ensures that you get the exact topic search you need to fetch precise data from Google Trends.
 It's a straightforward and reliable way to make sure you're working with the right information.